openstack/openstack-manuals/doc/common-rst/cli_set_environment_variables_using_openstack_rc.rst

 either of these methods.

-For example, when you specify your password using the command-line client with the ``--os-password`` argument, anyone with access to your computer can view it in plain text with the ``ps`` field.
+For example, when you specify your password using the command-line client with the :option:`--os-password` argument, anyone with access to your computer can view it in plain text with the ``ps`` field.

 To avoid storing the password in plain text, you can prompt for the